jyothiPriyaBhuvanagiri/Replica_of_University_Project/README.md

 bash
 Copy code
 python graph.py
-This script fetches the titles from both tables, counts occurrences of the keywords "Blockchain" and "Data Science," and displays a bar chart.
+This script fetches the titles from both tables, counts occurrences of the keywords "Blockchain", "Data Science", "AI" and displays a bar chart.
 Interpret Results: The bar chart compares the frequency of Blockchain and Data Science mentions across different research categories.
 This helps to understand which topic is more prominently discussed.

 Output
-The output of graph.py is a bar chart comparing the keyword occurrences between "Blockchain" and "Data Science" and "AI" topics.
+The output of graph.py is a bar chart comparing the keyword occurrences between "Blockchain", "Data Science","AI" topics.

 Example bar chart: